 The 1994 retirement reform has enduring relevance for universities today.
 In many fields, senior faculty continue to be less demographically diverse than entry-level hires.
 Recognizing this connection should inform both law and policy today.

 These findings paint a picture of antidiscrimination law at war with itself.
-The law will continue to wrestle between the tension of age diversity and racial and gender diversity.

 In terms of law, these findings paint a picture of antidiscrimination law at war with itself.
 On the one hand, uncapping was tremendously successful in expanding generational diversity of faculty.
 On the other hand, as legal scholars Sam Issacharoff and Erica Harris argue, legal protections against age discrimination may simply have effected a “dramatic and unjustified shift in wealth toward older Americans”—and specifically, older white male Americans, who have comprised the majority of plaintiffs bringing suit under the Age Discrimination in Employment Act (1967).
 The comparison of age discrimination with sex discrimination is revealing.
 A popular, if incomplete, account of how sex ended up in Title VII of the Civil Rights Act is that it was a “deliberate ploy by foes of the bill to scuttle it” (as Barbara Whalen and Charles Whalen, Jr., described it in their 1985 book The Longest Debate: A Legislative History of the 1964 Civil Rights Act).
 What is less known is that the Smathers Amendment had also proposed age as an additional protected class.
 As one historian puts it, “the loudest backers of an age discrimination clause, somewhat suspiciously, were conservative Republicans and Southern Democrats.”
 Regardless of the historical origins, present-day law will continue to wrestle between the tension of age diversity and racial and gender diversity.